uerten/jekyll-klise/_posts/handson-iiot-demo-part2/2023-05-15-handson-iiot-demo-part2.md

 Congratulations!
 You have now built an industrial IoT demo using the Bosch XDK, Siemens IoT2040, Raspberry Pi 4, and a variety of open-source software tools.

 Since our demo was very small scale, we did not extensively consider the performance metrics of the chosen open-source solutions.
 Our primary focus was on selecting well-known and easy-to-implement components that allowed us to quickly kickstart our project.

+## Conclusion

+As an advocate of open-source software in the industrial environment, I strongly emphasize the importance of its increasing usage.
+The utilization of open-source solutions plays a crucial role in driving innovation, flexibility, and cost-effectiveness.

+Our exploration into building an Industrial IoT solution using open-source technologies has only scratched the surface.
+Moving forward, we will continue to examine our existing architecture and identify potential bottleneck areas.
+Our aim is to optimize the system by replacing certain components with more suitable alternatives.
+I encourage you to stay connected and follow my upcoming posts as we delve deeper into these topics.

+By embracing open-source solutions, industrial businesses can unlock new avenues of growth, enhance operational efficiency, and drive ongoing advancements in their respective industries.
+The power of open collaboration and the limitless possibilities offered by open-source technologies make it an indispensable choice for organizations seeking to thrive in today's competitive landscape.

+Thank you for joining me on this journey, and I look forward to sharing further insights and discoveries with you in the future.